shawnpringle/PutinCoin/README.md

 ****Premind Distribution****

-=> 100 Millions for Old Chain to new Chain swappers.
+=> 100 Million For Old Chain to new Chain swappers.

-=> 100 Millions for new chain investors.
+=> 50 Million For New investors.
+=> 25 Million For Supporters ( Social Marketing Team).
+=> 25 Million For Development. ( Bounties, Developers, Exchanges listings, Creating online services )

 Max supply: 2 Billion